ibm-cloud-docs/vmwaresolutions/archiref/attached-storage/storage-settings.md

 In this design, the Storage DRS Runtime Settings are enabled and thresholds are kept to their respective default values.
 Change these values based on the workload I/O requirements and latency sensitivity.

-The following table shows the settings in the VMware vSphere Web Client.
+The following table shows the settings in the VMware vSphere® Web Client.

 | Setting       | Value  |
 |:--------------- |:------ |